Home » Course » Breakfast + Brunch » Pancakes » Savory Chickpea Pancake – Flatbread (GF)

 How To Store Leftovers

 Leftovers can be stored in the refrigerator for up to 4 days, in a covered container.
-Reheat in the toaster oven or microwave.
+You can reheat in the toaster oven or microwave.

 Serving Suggestions

 Serve with your choice of condiments and topping.
-Here are few of my favorite options:
+Here are a few of my favorite options:

 top down view of savory chickpea pancake on a white plate with fork.